nanne007/AIPs/aips/aip-61.md

 **Leaky mode caveats** that will be addressed next:

 - The pepper $r$ is leaked by the transaction, which allows brute-forcing of the address IDC.
-- Similarly, the EPK blinding factor $\rho$ does not yet serve its privacy-preserving purpose since it is revealed by the TXN.
+- Similarly, the EPK blinder $\rho$ does not yet serve its privacy-preserving purpose since it is revealed by the TXN.
 - The JWT payload is included in plaintext and leaks the identities of the managing application and user.
 - Even if the JWT payload were hidden, the OIDC signature could leak these identities, since the signed JWT could be low-entropy.
 Therefore, an attacker could brute-force the signature verification on a small subset of likely-to-have-been-signed JWTs.